Trade Planner Calculator

 This feature lets you compare a simple one-target exit with a scale-out plan.
 The result shows whether the second target improves the overall setup or just complicates it.

-You can input an estimated win rate – the style tool then provides expectancy and a Kelly-style sizing reference.
+You can enter an estimated win rate, and the tool will show expectancy and a Kelly-style sizing reference based on your inputs.
 These values help you think in terms of long-term performance, not one isolated trade.

-Use these importantly, term by term.
+Treat these figures as a guide, not a rule.
 Conservative risk limits are still important, as win rate estimates can be wrong and aggressive sizing can increase drawdown.

 Leverage and Liquidation Awareness